theo-armour/agenda/3-1-heritage/dining/2024-11-12-food-committee.md

 Christmas Friendship Hall dinner

 kiosk
-angie reads all the comments: is this necesary?
+angie reads all the comments: is this necessary?

 salad: can ask for half